stmcg/smoothedIPW/README.md

 al. (2025)](https://doi.org/10.48550/arXiv.2509.13971).
 Time-smoothing
 refers to using outcome measurements at intermediate time-points in order to gain precision.
-In settings with truncation by death, two different type of approaches for time-smoothing are available (i.e., the stacked and nonstacked methods), which rely on different model assumptions.
+In settings with truncation by death, two different types of approaches for time-smoothing are available (i.e., the stacked and nonstacked methods), which rely on different model assumptions.
 Further details are given in [McGrath et al. (2025)](https://doi.org/10.48550/arXiv.2509.13971).